bolderflight/ublox/README.md

    * UBX-NAV-VELECEF
    * UBX-NAV-TIMEGPS

+These messages should be enabled using the [u-center software](https://www.u-blox.com/en/product/u-center).

-If high accuracy position data is available, it is also used.
+If high accuracy position data is available, the following messages should be enabled and will be used by this library.
    * UBX-NAV-HPPOSECEF
    * UBX-NAV-HPPOSLLH

-If relative position data is available, it is also used.
+If relative position data is available, such as from a stationary or moving reference, the following message should be enabled and will be used by this library.
    * UBX-NAV-RELPOSNED

-Finally, if survey in data is available, it is also used.
+Finally, if you are connected to a fixed-baseline and conducting a survey-in, the following message should be enabled and will be used by this library to provide information regarding the survey-in status.
    * UBX-NAV-SVIN

-Methods are provided in this library for automatically configuring the receiver to output the correct packets at the expected rate.
-Alternatively, the receiver can be configured in U-Center and this library used to parse the data for the microcontroller.

 # Ubx